Germany calls Greek loan request letter a 'Trojan horse'

 According to a draft of a German position paper prepared for a meeting of euro zone officials in Brussels, Germany believed the Greek letter gave no grounds for starting to draft a common statement at a meeting of Eurogroup finance ministers on Friday.

-The draft, reviewed by Reuters, also recommended that there be no prolongation of 10.9 billion euros of credit earmarked for the recapitalization of Greek banks, since the Greek banks have successfully passed the stress test last year
+The draft, reviewed by Reuters, also recommended that there be no prolongation of 10.9 billion euros (8 billion pounds) of credit earmarked for the recapitalisation of Greek banks, since the Greek banks have successfully passed the stress test last year

 (Reporting by Renee Maltezou and Jan Strupczewski; Writing by Alastair Macdonald; Editing by Angus MacSwan)